When I was 18, a friend and I went out to a random Chinese restaurant in the heart of Winnipeg's Chinatown and ordered a "Miscellaneous meat" dish.

 Tuscan Melon Summer Salad Rolls with Zesty Peanut Dipping Sauce Recipe

 - ½ 25 oz pkg Taylor Italian chopped salad kit (I use Taylor farms from Costco because it already has the meat in it) but you can use any Italian salad kit and add the salami

 - 3 tbsp chopped fresh cilantro

 - 3 tbsp chopped fresh basil

-While continuing to whisk, add the balsamic vinegar, maple syrup, chili paste and ginger and dressing from bagged salad mix.
+- While continuing to whisk, add the balsamic vinegar, maple syrup, chili paste and ginger and dressing from bagged salad mix.
 Mix well.